Skip to main content

 For crawl-space rodents, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We document what we did, why, and what to watch for between visits.
 Many crawl-space rodent problems are paired with moisture issues.
 We'll note conditions if we see them.

 What this means for your home